Myths about nuclear power

 „Unlike coal and gas, nuclear power does not release any CO2, so it is climate neutral.“

-Yes, no harmful greenhouse gases are released in the nuclear power plant itself during electricity production.
+It is true that no harmful greenhouse gases are released in the nuclear power plant itself during electricity production.
 And nuclear power is comparatively low in CO2 compared to coal and natural gas.
-However, nuclear power is by no means climate-neutral because the mining, processing and transportation of the uranium fuel and all downstream processes do cause CO2.
+However, nuclear power is by no means climate-neutral because the mining, processing, and transportation of the uranium fuel and all downstream processes do cause CO2.

 The Duration of Infinity – The Decay Series of Uranium-238 to Lead-206.
 Uranium is unstable, while lead is stable.

 Nuclear power is not clean either: It carries high risks for humans and the environment, which are often overlooked in this argument.
 Uranium is radioactive.
 Even during extraction, miners are exposed to radiation day after day.
 Diseases such as lung cancer, birth defects in unborn children, and other health issues can result.
-It is neither CO2-neutral nor clean, but extremely dangerous!
 The graphic shows the duration it takes for atoms of a specific type to split half of their atomic nuclei through radioactive decay processes.
 Often, the new atoms formed in this process are also radioactive.
 Such a decay chain can be seen here, ending at lead, which is no longer radioactive and thus considered stable.

 The disasters in Chernobyl in 1986 and Fukushima in 2011 show that no reactor is safe.
-Severe weather, wars and other extreme events can destroy nuclear power plants and make entire regions uninhabitable.
-Nuclear power is therefore neither CO2-neutral nor clean, but extremely dangerous!
+Severe weather, wars, and other extreme events can destroy nuclear power plants and make entire regions uninhabitable.
+Nuclear power is neither CO2-neutral nor clean, but rather extremely dangerous!

 3 - Nuclear power is cheap!